Ralf Pedersen

 Ralf Pedersen (born 20 September 1973) is a Danish former professional footballer who played as a defender.
+He is currently an assistant manager at Danish Superliga club OB.

 Career

 On 26 August 2019, Pedersen returned to Randers FC as an assistant manager and transition coach.
 After just over four and a half years at Randers, the club confirmed on 21 February 2024 that Pedersen had left the club with immediate effect as he would be seeking new challenges.

-On 7 March 2024 Viborg FF confirmed that Pedersen was back at the club in an assistant coaching role.
+On 7 March 2024, Viborg FF confirmed that Pedersen was back at the club in an assistant coaching role.

+On 6 May 2026, Pedersen was appointed assistant manager at Polish club Pogoń Szczecin on a two-year contract, where he was reunited with former Randers manager Thomas Thomasberg.
+He remained part of Pogoń's coaching staff after Thomasberg's sacking the following month.

+On 16 September 2026, Pedersen joined Thomasberg's staff at OB as an assistant.